-The old virus for the open, multi-faith European societies is terrorism.
-The recent terrorist attacks in Europe share a similar pattern- all are carried out by the Islamic extremists and all aim at destabilising the belief in multiculturalism.
+Today, international and multi-faith European societies are infected by the old virus of terrorism.
+Recent terrorist attacks in Europe all share similar features- all are carried out by the Islamic extremists and all aim at destabilising the belief in multiculturalism.
+So far, the terrorist attacks IS have owned up to affected France, Turkey, Germany, Libya, Tunisia, Yemen, Egypt, Syria, Afghanistan… and are likely to strike more nations.

-Islamic State aims to destabilise the real states with strong leaders.
-These attacks are arguably leading many European citizens fear Islam.
-In reality, the ‘lone wolf’ attacks like the one in London represent the power of propaganda which triggers lunacy and the ability to catch off guard, no more, no less.
-IS wants to showcase the supposed vulnerability of the Western world leaders.
+What we can be sure of, however, is that Islamic State aims to destabilise the real states with strong leaders.
+Their attacks are leading many European citizens fear Islam.
+In reality, the ‘lone wolf’ attacks, like the one in London, represent the power of propaganda which triggers lunacy and the ability to catch off-guard.
+No more, no less, but IS wants to showcase vulnerability of the Western leaders.

 Today, Russia, the United States and Iran are the main players in the fight against IS, but Europe must play a part too.
 European nations have to prove that they have a strong identity and even stronger beliefs.

-To ‘forge a more global Britain’ is Theresa’s May justification of Britain’s current political trajectory upon exiting the European Union two years today, as she signs the letter which will trigger Article 50 this morning.
+To ‘forge a more global Britain’ is Theresa’s May justification of Britain’s current political trajectory upon exiting the European Union two years today, as she signed the letter which will triggered Article 50 this morning.
 Moving away from nationalistic implications and celebrating multi-ethnic Britain is the end goal of May’s recent political address in Scotland, and this is what we should remember at all times when we are witnessing terrorist attacks across the world.
 Brexit should not be seen as a sign of the total collapse of the Eurozone project, because in the end what makes a difference for the future is the shared values cultivated within that project.
+Reflecting on the political situation in the UK, we should not reject our European past, because the morals behind this past make our nation a strong democracy.
+We have to look up to intelligent, humble and moral leaders, as in our own lives we aspire to be the same.

 Since Brexit and the election of Donald Trump in the United States as President, the European bloc has been balancing on a knife-edge.
 Nationalism, gaining increasing support across the continent, might seem to answer the populist needs and fears of the day.
 Yet, Geert Wilders did not gain the majority of votes in the closely watched Dutch general election last week.
 The liberal, centre-right VVD party of Prime Minister Mark Rutte overtook the anti-Muslim and anti-EU far-right Freedom Party (PVV).
 In the words of Rutte, the Dutch elections were a ‘feast for democracy’, as Wilders won just 13% of the vote and 20 seats, whilst Rutte won 21% and 31 seats to lead the next Government of the Netherlands.